fmaranflorentino/daily-wheater/README.md

 </p>

-# Daily Weather - A React Current Weather app
+# Daily Weather - A React Current Weather app.

-### This react application is a technical demonstration for [Platform Builders](https://platformbuilders.io/)
+### This react application is a technical demonstration for [Platform Builders](https://platformbuilders.io/).

 ### Running application demo page, [click here](https://wizardbr.github.io/daily-weather/) to see.